codingNoah/MobileAppDev/README.md

 It will have two roles- user and admin

 USER

-                                             Spending Categories
-can setup(create) spending categories, can delete spending categories, can update spending categories, can get spending categories
+1. can setup(create) spending categories, can delete spending categories, can update spending categories, can get spending categories.
-2. under a spending category user can setup(create) buddget under a spending category user can delete buddget under a spending category user can update buddget under a spending category user can get buddget
+2. under a spending category user can setup(create) buddget, under a spending category user can delete buddget, under a spending category user can ,update buddget, under a spending category user can get buddget
-3. under a spending category user can setup(create) expense under a spending category user can delete expense under a spending category user can update expense under a spending category user can get expense
+3. under a spending category user can setup(create) expense, under a spending category user can delete expense, under a spending category user can, update expense, under a spending category user can get expense
-4. can enter their monthly income(salary)
-can update their income
-can delete their income
-can get their income
+4. can enter their monthly income(salary), can update their income, can delete their income, can get their income

 The term "spending category" refers to a specific type or classification of expenses incurred by a user.
 Examples of spending categories include housing, transportation, food and dining, entertainment, healthcare, and utilities.